Lihierez/qPCR-Results-Analysis/README.md

   - Displays individual data points for replicates

 ### Output:
-* A table containing the calculation results.
+* CSV table containing the key calculations.
-* A bar plot graph showing the fold change across the samples.
+* A bar plot graphs showing the fold change in each sample.

 ## How to run the program?
 **ADD**